zopefoundation/zope.testbrowser/docs/narrative.rst

       <Item name='3' id='multi-checkbox-value-3' __label={'__text': 'Three\n        '} checked='checked' name='multi-checkbox-value' type='checkbox' id='multi-checkbox-value-3' value='3'>
       <Item name='3' id='radio-value-3' __label={'__text': ' Drei'} type='radio' name='radio-value' value='3' id='radio-value-3'>

-Finally, submit controls provide ISubmitControl, and image controls provide IImageSubmitControl, which extents ISubmitControl.
+Finally, submit controls provide ``ISubmitControl``, and image controls provide ``IImageSubmitControl``, which extents ``ISubmitControl``.
 These both simply add a 'click' method.
 For image submit controls, you may also provide a coordinates argument, which is a tuple of (x, y).
 These submit the forms, and are demonstrated below as we examine each control individually.

 ItemControl Objects